beck24/elgg_scalarmd/README.md

 # elgg_scalarmd
 Provide a global function for ensuring metadata output is a string, and potentially fixing it if not.

+This is useful for situations where you are expecting a string, and only a string, and an accidental array return would break things.
+An example might be a webservices response that requires a string.

 This is a workaround for https://github.com/Elgg/Elgg/issues/4268 where frequently updated metadata can accidentally duplicate into an array.
 This function ensures a scalar return for the metadata value and will reset the entity metadata to a scalar value by default.